 Despite rapid climate changes, geopolitical tensions, and an influx of global actors and interests, the Arctic region has remained remarkably stable and cooperative since the end of the Cold War.
-At the center of this achievement is the Arctic Council, an intergovernmental forum composed of the eight Arctic states and six Indigenous organizations, which was established in 1996 to promote collaboration on sustainable development and environmental protection in the region.
+At the centre of this achievement is the Arctic Council, an intergovernmental forum composed of the eight Arctic states and six Indigenous organizations, which was established in 1996 to promote collaboration on sustainable development and environmental protection in the region.

 Heather Exner-Pirot's presentation provides an overview of the Arctic Council and its role in regional Arctic governance, as well as assess its future directions as the Council develops a Strategic Plan for the first time.

 Andreas Østhagen's lecture discusses various approaches to traditional military or state-centric 'Arctic security'.
 Is the Arctic a 'security region?
 Or a security community?
 What are the linkages between the various Arctic states and their security concerns?
 To what extent do the oft-cited predictions of an Arctic "scramble" or "game" hold true?
 Emphasis is placed on the Arctic coastal states and the distinct separation between European and North American security interests.